-Transit officers patrol buses, bus stops and interchanges in the Darwin area during the hours the bus network is operating.
+Transit officers patrol buses, bus stops and bus interchanges to:

-They help ensure the safety and security of passengers and drivers on the bus network.
+- ensure the safety and security of passengers and bus drivers

 To find out more about these services, read the Transit Safety Unit customer service charter .

-- direct a person to comply with rules of behaviour on a bus
+- direct a person to follow the rules of behaviour on a bus

-- arrest and detain a person (without warrant) where the officer believes on reasonable grounds the person has committed an offence warranting arrest
+- arrest and detain a person (without warrant) if they believe on reasonable grounds the person has committed an offence warranting arrest

 - search and seize dangerous articles from an arrested person.